jist99/celluar-life/README.md

 * Linux (Precompiled binary for School of Computing Machines included)
 * MacOS

+## Note for all Platforms
+* To compile the program in release mode for optimal performance, use 'make release=config=release_x64' instead of 'make'

 ## VSCode Users (all platforms)
 *Note* You must have a compiler toolchain installed in addition to vscode.